The Golden Hawk

-The Golden Hawk is a 1952 American historical adventure film in Technicolor directed by Sidney Salkow and starring Rhonda Fleming, Sterling Hayden and John Sutton.
-It is based on the 1948 novel of the same name by Frank Yerby.
+The Golden Hawk is a 1952 American Technicolor historical adventure film directed by Sidney Salkow and starring Rhonda Fleming, Sterling Hayden and John Sutton.
+The screenplay is based on the 1948 novel of the same title by Frank Yerby.

 Plot

-During the 17th century a French sea captain, Kit 'The Hawk' Gerardo is on Basse-Terre Island with a crew but no ship.
-He duels the captain of the ship Sea Flower, and commandeers his ship.
-His objective is to capture a far larger 60-gun ship under command of a Spanish pirate, Luis del Toro, partly for loot but also believing him responsible for the death of Kit's mother, Jeanne Buoyant.
+During the 17th century, French sea captain Kit "The Hawk" Gerardo is on Basse-Terre Island with a crew but no ship.
+He duels the captain of the ship Sea Flower and commandeers his ship.
+His objective is to capture a much larger 60-gun ship under command of Spanish pirate Luis del Toro, partly for loot but also believing him responsible for the death of Kit's mother, Jeanne Buoyant.

-A female pirate who calls herself Captain Rouge disguises herself as a Dutch maid in order to board a vessel.
-The Hawk lends her his flintlock pistol with which to defend herself in her cabin at night, resulting in her shooting and wounding Kit when he attempts to make romantic advances.
+A female pirate who calls herself Captain Rouge wears a disguise as a Dutch maid in order to board a vessel.
+The Hawk lends her his flintlock pistol to defend herself in her cabin at night, but she shoots and wounds Kit when he attempts romantic advances.
 Rouge escapes through the window and swims to an island.

-After several battles against Spanish ships Kit takes captive a mother and daughter, Bianca, who says she is betrothed to del Toro, and begins another love affair.
+After several battles against Spanish ships, Kit takes a prisoner named Bianca who is betrothed to del Toro, and he begins a love affair with her.
 He demands 10,000 pieces of gold for her safe return.
-Del Toro pays, then surrounds Kit with three of his ships to take it back.
-Kit floats a raft of gunpowder out to the ships in the night and blows one up.
-Nevertheless, when he tries to escape he is captured.
+Del Toro pays but then surrounds Kit with three of his ships to recover the payment.
+Kit floats a raft of gunpowder out to the ships in the night and destroys one.
+However, when he tries to escape, he is captured.

-Rouge wants half the loot for herself.
-In a raid of Jamaica on orders of the king, Kit discovers that the property once belonged to Rouge, who is a British subject, Lady Jane Golfin, trying to retrieve the riches that have been illegally taken from her family.
+Rouge wants half of the loot for herself.
+In a raid of Jamaica on the orders of the king, Kit discovers that the property once belonged to Rouge, who is really British subject Lady Jane Golfin, and she is trying to retrieve the riches that have been illegally taken from her family.

-Kit breaks into the Spanish fortress to blow it up, hoping for the help of Bianca who resides there, but he is captured.
-Del Toro reveals to Bianca that he is Kit's father and the death of his mother was an accident.
+Kit breaches the Spanish fortress to destroy it, hoping for the help of Bianca, who resides there, but he is captured.
+Del Toro reveals to Bianca that he is Kit's father and that the death of his mother was an accident.

-Kit ends up tried, convicted and sentenced to hang.
-Rouge materialises and confronts Bianca.
-Rouge disguises herself as a man and cons her way into Kit's prison cell.
-Meanwhile, the Sea Flower and multiple French men o'war make an attack on the fortress.
-Kit finds the gunpowder store and blows up the fortress.
+Kit is tried, convicted and sentenced to hang.
+Rouge appears and confronts Bianca.
+Rouge disguises herself as a man and manages to reach Kit's prison cell.
+The Sea Flower and multiple French ships attack the fortress.
+Kit finds the gunpowder store and destroys the fortress.
 Del Toro is taken prisoner and father and son are reunited.
-Kit also decides it is Rouge that he loves.
+Kit declares his love for Rouge.